Unity-UI-Extensions/Unity-UI-Extensions.GitHub.io/Controls/CardUI.md

 ## Usage

-For best demonstrations in the use and setup of the Card UI controls, checkout the scenes in the Unity UI Extensions Examples
+For fuller demonstration of the setup of the Card UI controls, checkout the CardUI scenes in the Unity UI Extensions Examples,

 ---------